wendywarren/ac-type/_assignment1/index.md

 1. Research (two) font families you think will be appropriate to the story.
 1. Design your [style board](subpage2.html).
 1. Sketch thumbnails & a full-size rendering of your design.
-1. Get aproval for your concept from me.
+1. Get approval for your concept from me.
 1. Build your design.

 ### Project Parameters